 Participating whole life dividends are typically considered to be a return of premium for income tax purposes.
 However - "the most common reason that an individual could be forced to pay income tax on a life insurance contract dividend is when the interest received exceeds the annual premiums paid."
 Source.
 Put another way when you get more out than you paid in, expect to start paying taxes.

 Closing Down a Permanent Policy Early:

 The entire subject of contracts being closed down gets pretty confusing pretty quickly.
-For our purposes, let us just state that you if you cancel your whole life insurance contract and received any sort of financial payout what so ever - its possible that you could owe federal and state income tax.
+For our purposes, let us just state that you if you cancel your permanent life insurance contract and received any sort of financial payout what so ever, (ever) - its possible that you could owe federal and state income tax.

 Zacks says: "f you decide to cash out your life insurance, you will owe taxes on the cash you receive...When you cash in a life insurance policy, the insurer will issue you a 1099-R, which shows the gross payout you received from the policy."

 Therefore be prepared to pay income tax if you have had an income producing permanent life insurance contract and decided to cash it out early.

 Buying or Selling a Life Insurance Contracts:

 An entire industry has popped up in recent decades known as STOLI or Stranger Originated Life Insurance.
 The National Association of Insurance and Financial Advisors defines STOLI as: A financial situation that "consists of transactions where investors entice seniors to take out policies, with the intent of all the parties to the transaction being to transfer most of the policy benefits to those investors.
 The sooner the policyholder dies, the greater the investor’s profit."
 Shortly put: The Insurance Industry hates this.